 Does Insulin Need to Be Refrigerated?

-Top U.S. insulin drug manufacturers recommend storing unopened insulin in a refrigerator at approximately 36°F to 46°F. This storage condition must be met for the insulin product to maintain its potency until the expiration date on the package.
+Top U.S. insulin drug manufacturers recommend storing unopened insulin in refrigerators at approximately 36 °F (2.22 °C) to 46 °F (ca. 8 °C).
+This storage condition must be met for the insulin product to maintain its potency until the expiration date on the package.
 Never store your insulin in a freezer or other freezing places.

-You can store/use unopened and opened inulin vials or cartridges unrefrigerated for 28 days, provided you keep them at temperatures ranging from 59°F to 86°F.
+You can store/use unopened and opened inulin vials or cartridges unrefrigerated for 28 days, provided you keep them at temperatures ranging from 59 °F (15 °C) to 86 °F (30 °C).

-Although insulin (open or unpen) can stay unrefrigerated at room temperature for up to 28 days, unopened insulin loses some of its properties, capacities, and potency when exposed to high temperatures, usually above 36°F to 46°F (2-8°C).
+Although insulin (open or unopened) can stay unrefrigerated at room temperature for up to 28 days, unopened insulin loses some of its properties, capacities, and potency when exposed to high temperatures, usually above 36 °F (2.22 °C) to 46 °F (ca. 8 °C).

-The effectiveness of your insulin continues to decrease the longer it is stored under such a temperature, ultimately resulting in its inability to stay potent until the expiration date printed on the insulin box.
+The longer your insulin is stored at such a temperature, the less effective it becomes, ultimately resulting in its inability to stay potent until the expiration date printed on the insulin box.

 Injecting damaged or expired insulin can make it harder to control your blood sugar levels, putting you at a higher risk of diabetes-related complications, including hyperglycemia, nerve damage, kidney damage, eye damage, and skin and mouth conditions.